A love song for Linux gamers with old GPUs (EOY 2025)

 On a 2025 summer afternoon…

 I messaged Alex Deucher to get some advice on where to start.
-Alex was very considerate and helped me to get an understanding of how the code is organized and which parts I should start reading.
+Alex was very considerate and helped me to get a good understanding of how the code is organized, how the parts fit together and where I should start reading.
 Harry Wentland also helped a lot with making a plan how to fit analog connectors in DC.
-Then, I plugged my monitors into my Raphael iGPU to be used as a primary GPU, then plugged in an old Oland (GFX6) as a secondary GPU, and started hacking.
+Then, I plugged my monitors into my Raphael iGPU to be used as a primary GPU, then plugged in an old Oland card as a secondary GPU, and started hacking.

 Analog connector support in DC

 Analog connectors have been actually quite easy to deal with, once I understood the structure of the DC (display core) codebase.
-I could use the non-DC (legacy) display code as a reference.
-The DAC (digital to analog converter) is actually programmed by the VBIOS, and the driver just needs to call the VBIOS and tell it what to do.
+I could use the legacy display code as a reference.
+The DAC (digital to analog converter) is actually programmed by the VBIOS, and the driver just needs to call the VBIOS to tell it what to do.
 Easier said than done, but not too hard.

 It also turned out that some chips that already defaulted to DC (eg. Tonga, Hawaii) also have analog connectors, which apparently just didn’t work on Linux by default.
 I managed to submit the first version of this in July.
 Then I was sidetracked with a lot of other issues, so I submitted the second version of the series in September, which then got merged.